AdamWei-boop/Federated-Learning-with-Local-Differential-Privacy/README.md

-If you find federated learning with DP useful in your research, please consider citing:
+If you find "federated learning with DP" useful in your research, please consider citing:

     @ARTICLE{Wei2020Fed,
     author={Kang Wei and Jun Li and Ming Ding and Chuan Ma